Understanding Plastic Surgery Addiction

 - OR -

-The aftermath of plastic surgery might require a person to use painkillers, many of which are addictive.
-If a person repeatedly undergoes plastic surgery, they may also repeatedly expose themselves to prescription opioids and thereby risk acquiring an opioid addiction.
-Addiction to opioids, both legal and illegal, kills hundreds of Americans every year.
+The aftermath of plastic surgery might require a person to use addictive medications to numb their pain.
+If a person repeatedly undergoes plastic surgery, they may also repeatedly expose themselves to prescription Opioids and thereby risk acquiring an Opioid addiction.
+Addiction to Opioids, both legal and illegal, kills hundreds of Americans every year.
 This is yet another danger of plastic surgery addiction.
 Furthermore, there is a correlation between substance abuse and mental illness.
 Since body dysmorphic disorder is the cause of many cases of plastic surgery addiction, someone who is addicted to plastic surgery may begin to abuse alcohol or illegal drugs to try to escape from their disappointment with their appearance.

 Throughout the country, there are rehabilitation facilities which offer therapy and support for recovery from plastic surgery addiction.
 In particular, cognitive behavioral therapy may help people in recovery better understand how body dysmorphic disorder causes their addiction and overcome the obsessive feelings of low self-esteem which accompany the disorder.
 Plastic surgery should not control anyone’s life.
 If plastic surgery addiction is a challenge for you or anyone you know, please contact a dedicated treatment provider today for more information on what to do and where to go.